nosovk/flowershow/content/NA/Hire/Questions/golang-test-task.md

 - Get User Profile: Return basic user info and credit balance.
 ### 2. Wallet Management

 - Deposit Credits: Add credits to a user's balance.
+Outputs: resulting balance.
 - Withdraw Credits: Subtract credits from a user’s balance.
+Outputs: resulting balance.
 ### 3. Game Logic: Slot Machine Spin

 - Spin: A user can spin the slot machine by betting a specific amount of credits.
 If they win, they should be awarded credits based on a simple algorithm.
 3 symbols, which are a random numbers from 1 to 9.
 For example: [1,2,3], [7,7,7], [3,5,9].
 In those combinations each number is a random value.